ankumar/architecture/Patterns/Stateful.md

    * Physalia's design came as a result of thinking deeply about the CAP theorem and other constraints.
 Physalia needs to be consistent (C), so the way to get real-world availability is to reduce the probability of being affected by a network partition.
    * Physalia's approach to this is to optimize the placement of database nodes relative to their clients and peers, having just the right amount of network between them.
    * A network partition "over there" doesn't prevent us from offering both C and A "over here".
+   * There is no open source implementation yet.

 **3. Data Consistency**